ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-12-15-meeting-some-germans.md

 ![Cloudy parking lot](/assets/images/IMG_0574.jpg)

-My goal when [leaving](({% post_url 2017-12-08-back-on-the-road %})) Madrid, was getting to the ocean, and I was so close.
+When [leaving]({% post_url 2017-12-08-back-on-the-road %}) Madrid my goal was to get to the ocean, and I was so close.
 It was about time to reach it! :minibus: :wave: